 If you choose a combo trip, you may be lucky enough to get from Palau to Truk (Chuuk) to board your 2nd liveaboard on a boat the same day you leave Palau .... for an unforgettable wreck diving experience.
 Other times, you'll have a day or two between liveaboard trips ... with great places to stay and dive.

 Bikini Atoll is part of the Republic of the Marshall Islands, which covers nearly 1 million square miles of idyllic emerald-green coral atolls, surrounded by the crystal-blue waters of the Pacific.
-It was declared the first UNESCO World Heritage site in 2010.
+It lies north of Papua New Guinea and the Solomon Islands ... south of Micronesia.
+It was declared a UNESCO World Heritage site in 2010.

 This is a one of a kind diving experience, as it features not only beautiful reefs, corals and wonderful marine life, but above all, it is the final resting place for some of the most significant warships in history.
 It is often ranked first on a serious wreck diver's list.
 You will be able to dive a unique collection of historic battleships, cruisers, as well as the world famous USS Saratoga aircraft carrier with its 270m (888ft.) flight deck.
 The Saratoga was sunk by an atomic bomb detonation just 400 yards from the ship.
 She now rests in the sand at 165 feet, along with three airplanes that were blown off the deck.